nrempel/nrempel.com/content.md

 The story so far

 ## story-intro
 Before I got into software, I spent a few years working in group homes supporting people with disabilities.
-It was quiet, human work that taught me patience, awareness, and how to listen before speaking.
+It was quiet work that taught me patience, awareness, and how to listen before speaking.
 That grounding shows up in how I work with teams now, staying calm under pressure, noticing the human signals, and making sure everyone feels heard before we sprint.

 ## story
 I gravitate toward the messy middle of product development where architecture decisions meet the real needs of the people using the thing.
-Leading the [Strobe](https://strobe.app) team from idea to launch in just three months taught me how to keep multiple streams of work aligned without losing the craft in the code.
+Leading the [Strobe](https://strobe.app) team from idea to launch in just three months taught me how to keep multiple streams of work aligned without losing sight of the important product outcomes.

 Today at Shopify, I design resilient systems that scale as quickly as the businesses on top of them.
 I’m known for clear communication, hands-on leadership, and for keeping performance budgets in the conversation from day one.